Informatics Global PhD Scholarships

 Eligible applicants should complete an online scholarship application

-The scholarship deadline is 1st February 2018.
+The second round deadline is 1st February 2019.

 Please note you will not be able to access the online application form unless you have applied for admission to the University of Edinburgh.